 Meanwhile, in the guided creation workflow, Facebook will prompt you to select a campaign objective.
 The campaign objectives will be split into the different parts of the funnel we talked about earlier: awareness, consideration, and conversion.

-Campaign objectives for Facebook video advertising are important and expansive enough that they have their own chapter (see chapter six).
+Campaign objectives for Facebook video advertising are important and expansive enough that they have their own chapter (see Chapter 6).
 There are some nuances and exceptions to various rules (as always), but for now, here’s a quick cheat sheet to get you through (keep in mind these are just for video advertising):

 Step 2: Name your campaign

 Once you’ve selected an objective, scroll down.
 At the bottom of the campaign creation workflow, you’ll set a name for your campaign.